datalad/datalad/paper.md

   either will not be applicable or just would miss some Xs if applied to a vastly different version --> Unlike changes to text documents or source code, which are typically done "manually", data manipulations are most often performed by software.
 DataLad exploits this fact and enables automated annotation of changes which result from running an external command.
-DataLad creates a commit message which does not only include a human-readable summary, but also a human and machine-readable record of the command invocation which introduced the changes.
+DataLad creates a commit message which does not only include a human-readable summary, but also a human- and machine-readable record of the command invocation which introduced the changes.
 This allows for the data "change" to be re-executed to either verify that results reproduce, or to apply such a "change" to a completely different state.

 **Git and git-annex do not necessarily facilitate the best scientific workflow.**